Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

-\item Self-simulation: There exist block encoding/de\-coding maps (for the combined structure + data code) such that the evolution of an $M \times M$ block for $T$ steps (one block-period) implements one logical step of $\R$ on the encoded higher-level cell.
+\item Self-simulation.
+There exist block encoding/de\-coding maps for the code $\mathcal{C}$ such that the evolution of an $M \times M$ block for $T$ steps implements one logical step of $\R$ on the encoded higher-level cell.

-\item Structure correction: A level-$l$ structure macro-location is one block-period on level $l$.
-The macro-locations are partitioned into exRecs (= partial block-periods on level $l$).
-There exists a notion of an exRec's `influence neighborhood' which specifies a finite set of exRecs surrounding it.
-Further, there exists a sequence of integer-labeled predicates `$h$\nobreakdash-healthy' defined on regions of level-$l$ blocks, such that if we define a level-$l$ exRec to be good iff its entire influence neighborhood starts $h$-healthy and contains at most $r$-faults (= bad level-$(l-1)$ locations) for some $h + r \leq \tEC^S$ (and bad otherwise) and further define a level-$l$ macro-location to be good iff all of its component exRecs are good, then: \\(i) (Fault-tolerance) On good macro-locations, the structure EC-gadget that consists of applying $\R_S$ for one block-period satisfies the exRec fault-tolerance conditions (Def.~\ref{def:FT-conditions}) for the structure code $\mathcal{C}_S$ with parameter $\tEC^S \geq 1$.

-(ii) (Sparsity) There exists a constant $A_S$ such that, under local noise (of total structure/data strength $\eta_l$ on level $l$) and a sufficiently healthy initial structure, bad level-$l$ structure macro-locations induce effective structure noise on level $(l+1)$ that is local (Def.~\ref{def:local-noise}) and which has effective strength $\eta_{l+1}^S \leq A_S (\eta_l)^{\tEC +1}$ for some $\tEC \geq 1$.

-\item Data correction: \\(i) (Fault-localization) The data faults induced by incorrect, and even unhealthy, structure-states are localized so that any structurally-good macro-location can include at most a constant number $C \cdot \tEC^S$ of incorrectly controlled data locations. \\(ii) (Fault-tolerance) Assuming the structure registers are correct, the induced data evolution in one block-period equals the encoded circuit schedule $\mathcal{E}(Q)$ of an encoding scheme that satisfies the fault-tolerance conditions (Def.~\ref{def:FT-conditions}) for the code $\mathcal{C}_D$ with parameter $\tcode \geq C \tEC^S + \tEC$. \end{enumerate} \end{definition}